 Of further consideration is the possible presence of halide ions (usually chloride) in LDFs.
 Though not necessarily harmful to steel or brass surfaces, they do cause significant damage to aluminium alloy cylinders in the form of pitting.
-Excessive exposure to chloride ions in the form of sea water (e.g. diving cylinders) of certain aluminium alloys (e.g. AA2001) has been disastrous if the alloy has not been heat treated correctly.
-Even cylinders made from the much more corrosion resistant alloys of the AA6000 series have been pitted on the top surface of the cylinder's neck after successive applications of certain LDFs.
+Excessive exposure to chloride ions in the form of sea water of certain aluminium alloys (for example, diving cylinders made of AA2001) has been disastrous if the alloy has not been heat treated correctly.
+Even cylinders made from the much more corrosion resistant alloys of the AA6000 series experience pitting on the top surface of the cylinder's neck after successive applications of certain LDFs.

-5.2 LDFs Oxidizer / flammability risks
+6.2 Leak detection fluids oxidizer/flammability risks

 LDFs are used to check external and internal leaks of cylinder valves.
 When LDFs are used to check for internal leaks, the repeated action of application and subsequent drying of an LDF in the valve outlet is one of the causes of an ignition in oxidizer service.
 This is due to the progressive accumulation of residues, especially in the valve outlet where the LDF is introduced to check for seal integrity.
-Subsequent use of the valve will expose this residue to a high-pressure gas stream.
-This is especially true if the LDF is made from a household soap based solution that could contain mineral oil, vegetable oil, or fatty acids.
+Subsequent use of the valve exposes this residue to a high pressure gas stream.
+This is especially true if the LDF is made from a household soap-based solution that can contain mineral oil, vegetable oil, or fatty acids.

-These operational findings have been confirmed in the laboratory using an "oxygen bomb" testing equipment.
-The results for many commercially marketed LDFs sold as "safe for oxygen," "oxygen safe" etc. have shown that in every case their dried residues were easy to ignite in high pressure gaseous oxygen or liquid oxygen.
+These operational findings have been confirmed in the laboratory using "oxygen bomb" testing equipment.
+The results for many commercially marketed LDFs sold as "safe for oxygen", "oxygen safe", etc., have shown that in every case their dried residues were easy to ignite in high pressure gaseous oxygen or liquid oxygen.